Sqooba/sq-conf/readme.md

 # Sq-Conf

+This wrapper for sqConf was mainly created to make running applications running on containers easier.
+Mainly overriden values from environment variables is made easier, no need to specifically define this in config.
+Also key does not need to exist in the config in the first place.

 Wrapper around typesafe-config library ("com.typesafe.config" % "1.3.3") that allows overriding variables with commandline parameters or environment variables.
 Reads file called application.conf from resources -folder on default.
 ```